nikija/public/content/users/commander-web/reports/sales/occupancy-report.md

 Only staff members with supervisory rights are allowed to make bookings from the reservations screen when a hotel is fully booked.
 On the new reservation screen, once you have selected your preferred dates, it will tell you on the left how many rooms in that category are still available.

 Once a booking is made that exceeds the number of rooms in a room category, the system will create a "dummy room" on the timeline in red and place the booking in it.
 It is then up to the hotel team to move some of the bookings around to close this overbooking.

+### Hotel Overbooking

+Note: even though we have great connections with Channel Managers, it might occasionally happen that an overbooking slips through.
+Unforuntately as there is a few integrations that are updating each other, there are always a few minutes time difference between availablity openings/closings which might cause that, during a busy booking period 2 bookings come in at the same time, while you only had 1 room available.
+Unfortunately this is the risk of not managing this manually, however we see that the Channel Manager solution by far outweight not having one (time management, occupancy optiization,etc)